-These falls are located one hour west of Marquette in Baraga County along the main route US-41, so you won’t need to go out of your way to stop here.
+Canyon Falls is located one hour west of Marquette in Baraga County along the main route US-41, so you won’t need to go out of your way to stop here.
 Just look for Canyon Falls Roadside Park to find the trailhead.
 The parking area is closed in the winter but there is a pull-off where you can park.
 A quick 15-minute walk through the picturesque forest will get you to the falls.
-Once there you’ll see why it has been nicknamed “the Grand Canyon of the U.P.”
+Once there, you’ll see why it has been nicknamed “the Grand Canyon of the U.P.”

 Located on the middle branch of the Ontonagon River near Paulding, Bond Falls is another wintery dream come true.
 The falls are made up of a series of smaller cascades and one larger waterfall with a total drop of about 50 feet.
 The main parking lot closes for the season in November but you can park along the street near the outpost.
 The trail to the falls is less than one mile and is generally packed down.
 The boardwalk can get very icy in the winter though so make sure you wear the proper footwear.
 This, too, is a pet-friendly trail.